How to Sell a House By Owner in Washington (2026 Update)

 pro tip icon

-Put a “For Sale” Yard Sign: Buyers are always looking for homes in the best places to live in Washington Whether you’re in Seattle or Spokane, a well-placed yard sign can grab attention.
+Put a “For Sale” Yard Sign: Buyers are always looking for homes in the best places to live in Washington.
+Whether you’re in Seattle or Spokane, a well-placed yard sign can grab attention.
 Houzeo’s Gold plan gives you a customizable sign with a QR code.
 Just one scan will send buyers directly to your listing!

 Listing your home on the MLS gets attention, but showings and open houses seal the deal.
 Buyers can’t picture life in the Evergreen State without experiencing the cozy fireplace or breathing in that mountain air from your deck.
-Here’s how to highlight some best features:
+Here’s how to highlight some of the best features:

 • Host Open Houses: Almost 50% of all buyers attend open houses.
 In fact, open houses can double your home’s visibility!
 Plan them on weekends to highlight those outdoor spaces, mountain views, or that perfect reading nook by the window.
 Create a relaxed atmosphere for buyers to explore, ask questions, and envision living there.